DigitalNaut/AudioDotVisualizer/README.md

 1. Download the latest version of the Audio Dot from the [releases page](https://github.com/DigitalNaut/AudioDotVisualizer/releases/tag/Release).
 2. Drag the `.zip` file into Lively.
-3. Set the `Audio Dot` wallpaper.
+3. Set the `Audio Dot` wallpaper with a click.
-4. Customize the appearance via right-click.
+4. Play music and enjoy!

-5. Play music and enjoy!
+You can customize the appearance via the right-click on the Lively UI.

 ## Developers